zeff-ai/ZeffClient/docs/source/examples/example_csv.rst

                  group_by = "home_photo"
                  udi = UnstructuredDataItem(url, media_type, group_by=group_by)
                  udi.unstructured_data = ud

-             # Add the unstructured data object to the record
-             ud.record = record

    C. When you execute this you should see everything from step 8 with
       additional structured data table that will look similar to, but